 If you are unsure if a change of diet is worth considering why not read “Proof of the Pudding”?

 ADHD/Hyperactive Children – A Guide for Parents

 The eminent American doctor, Ben Feingold laid the foundations with his now well-recognized diet , and subsequent discoveries have been built upon this.
 Space in the book has been devoted to coping with the day-to-day dietary needs of the Hyperactive child; foods and drinks to be avoided; Colourings, Flavourings and Preservatives to guard against.
 A section on food-additives includes the much publicised “E” Numbers and details of some of the naturally-occurring chemicals like salicylates are also discussed.

 The Feingold Food Programme itself is included along with a selection of suggestions for meals; another useful section deals with some of the food-allergies which may contribute to a child’s behaviour.

 The Guide is intended to be just that!
 No blanket remedy is possible as no two children may react in the same way to the presence of a “substance” in their diet.
 Experience by many parents has shown that “trial-and-error” can play a big part in things.

 But one thing is certain.
 The whole family can benefit from the improvements suggested in this book and there are unlikely to be any harmful long-term side-effects!

 The HACSG has produced an information pack for teachers, parents and students concerning hyperactivity in the classroom.
 It offers insights into ADHD and practical tips on how teachers can help.
-You’ll also find information on which additives and foods to avoid (such as drinks containing caffeine, flavourings etc.) and suggestions for healthy school meals.
+Also included is an ‘Additives to avoid’ list.